Tom Buchanan is one of the main characters in F. Scott Fitzgerald’s classic novel The Great Gatsby.

 Meaning: Tom is trying to prove that he and Daisy have had a true and lasting love and that Gatsby’s claims of Daisy’s affection are untrue.

-He is also trying to show that Gatsby had no way of knowing Daisy in the past and, therefore, wouldn’t be able to know her feelings now.
+He also tries to show that Gatsby had no way of knowing Daisy in the past and, therefore, wouldn’t be able to know her feelings now.

 15. “Want any of this stuff?
 Jordan?… Nick?”